What is the TUTU Center?

 1. Classes are organized from Tuesday to Saturday from 10.00-18.00

-2. The exact schedule of classes is available in the Schedule of Classes tab on the website psar.pl / tutu
+2. The exact schedule of activities is available in the Schedule of Classes tab on the website psar.pl/tutu

-3. Participation in classes is possible after enrollment and is dependent on spaces available.
+3. Participation in activities is possible after enrollment and is dependent on spaces available.
 If there are no vacancies, you can sign up on a waiting list.

-4. The maximum number of participants in group classes is determined each time by the specialist conducting the class.
+4. The maximum number of participants in group activities is determined each time by the specialist providing the service.

-5. Children left unattended during classes can only be picked up by the person with whom the child came to class with or another person indicated by the parent in the class participant card.
+5. Children left unattended during activities can only be picked up by the person with whom the child came or another person indicated by the parent in the participant card.

-6. The participants of the classes should move around the TUTU Center in soft slippers or non-slip socks.
+6. The participants should move around the TUTU Center in soft slippers or non-slip socks.

 7. Parents/guardians are obliged to inform about the child’s health and provide all information about the child that may affect the child’s proper development and safety in the group.

-8. To protect the health of all children and people staying at the TUTU Center, sick children cannot participate in classes.
+8. In order to protect the health of all children and people staying at the TUTU Center, sick children cannot participate in activities.

 9. The parent/legal guardian is responsible for any damage caused by the child.

-10. It is necessary to register in advance for classes and workshops organized in Bawialnia via the online form.
+10. It is necessary to register in advance for activities via the online form.

-13. The organizer has the right to change the date of a class or to cancel them.
+11. The organizer has the right to change the date of an activity or to cancel it.

-14. Enrolling a child for classes or participation in individual classes is tantamount to acceptance of these rules and regulations.
+12. Enrolling a child for participation in TUTU activities is tantamount to acceptance of these rules and regulations.

-15. The condition for participation in classes/workshops is the acceptance of these rules and regulations by the participant.
+13. The condition for participation in activities/workshops is the acceptance of these rules and regulations by the participant.

 Contact Us!

-If our goals and values at PSAR match yours, please contact us today!
+If PSAR goals and values match yours, please contact us today!
+Or just ask about anything!

 Skip to content